neoforged/Documentation/docs/items/tools.md

 ```

 :::note
-`tool` takes in two additional parameters: the `TagKey` representing what blocks can be mined, and the number of seconds to disable blockers (e.g., shields).
+`tool` takes in two additional parameters: the `TagKey` representing what blocks can be mined, and the number of seconds that blockers (e.g., shields) are disabled for when hit.
 :::

 ### Tags